The Aquarian Minyan Yeshiva

 *All classes are offered virtually via Zoom, unless stated otherwise.
 Class times listed are for Pacific Standard Time

-NEW FOR FALL 2024!
+NEW FOR WINTER 2025!

 To Register Click HERE